billpg/HashBack/README.md

 As it would be expensive to do that for every single HTTP request, the exchange happens once-off to supply the caller with a Bearer token (or other means for authentication), which the caller may use until it expires.

 ## The Exchange
-- "Hey Bob.
+- "Hey Bob, this is Alice.
 I want to use your API but I need a Bearer token."
-- "Hey Alice.
+- "Hey Alice, this is Bob.
 I've got this request for a Bearer token from someone claiming to be you."
 - "Bob, that was me.
 Here's proof."
 - "Thank you Alice.
 Here's your Bearer token."

 There are two participants in this exchange:
-- The **Caller** is requesting a Bearer token and publishes proof it made that request.
+- The **Caller** is requesting authentication and publishes proof it made that request.
 - The **Issuer** checks the proof and issues that Bearer token back to the Caller.

-To request a Bearer token, the Caller will make a POST request to the Issuer requesting a Bearer token.
+The Caller makes a POST request to the Issuer.
 Thanks to TLS, the Caller can be reassured they are talking to the genuine Issuer, but the Issuer doesn't yet know if the request came from the genuine Caller.
 To complete the loop, the JSON request will include a URL on the Caller's website which will contain a hash of the request JSON.
 Thanks again to TLS, the Issuer is reassured that the request came from the genuine Caller.
 The Issuer will now be able to respond to the initial POST request with an issued Bearer token.

 (Note that the initial POST request is kept open while the Issuer service retrieves the verification hash from the Caller's website.
 I am working on a separate proposal utilizing the HTTP status code 202 to allow an open request to be closed and reopened later.)